coldshrine/study-notes/books/designing-data-intensive-applications.md

 #### Fault tolerance

 Batch processing frameworks can tolerate faults fairly easy:if a task in a MapReduce job fails, it can simply be started again on another machine, input files are immutable and the output is written to a separate file.

+Even though restarting tasks means records can be processed multiple times, the visible effect in the output is as if they had only been processed once (_exactly-once-semantics_ or _effectively-once_).